ENT510/LGF_CORE/README.md

     print('spawned server side', _source)
 end)

--- Retrive Society Data
-- societyName = string or boolean
-TriggerEvent("LegacyFramework:GetSocietyFounds", societyName, function(data)
+-- Retrieves data for the specified society.
+---@param societyName string|boolean The name of the society to retrieve data or the boolean with society name TriggerEvent("LegacyFramework:GetSocietyFounds", societyName, function(data)
     print(json.encode(data)) -- return all data society name/founds/shared
 end)